 Home for the Holidays: Grandpa's House

-He remained practical, trying not to let his voice betray his wish to travel with them.
+He remained practical, trying hard not to let his voice betray his wish to travel with them.
 "Okay Honey, when you get there, my grandfather's apartment on the 7th floor will likely be the only door sporting a Christmas wreath.
 The others are too posh for such sentiment, but he doesn’t care what the neighbors think."

 "I can see it now.
 He’ll seat them at the table so they can see the tree twinkling in its glory while they eat sandwiches and cookies--and so they can get a first look at his gifts.
 He’ll have cocoa waiting so he can visit with you after they go to bed.
 Be sure and get a good look at the skyline out the window behind the tree.
 It will take your breath away.
 I hope it's snowing for you!"

 In part explanation and part wistful thinking, Craig spelled out the scene she would meet, "He’ll have everything they need ready that night and he’ll show the kids their room.
 Just let him take care of them and they’ll do fine.
-Let him show them where to wash up and get them tucked in.
+Let him show them where to wash up and help them get tucked in.
 You’ll see, they’ll love having him cluck over them like a mother hen.

 "In the morning, you’ll wake up to the maid’s breakfast with fresh coffee.
 I bet it will be the best you’ve ever had.
 He’ll serve you with such a mixture of gusto and finesse that you’ll be giggling while you eat.
-The kids will be wide eyed--oh how I wish I could be there to see them!
+The kids will be wide eyed–oh how I wish I could be there to see them!

-Knowing the next bit would give her pause for thought, he went on carefully, "Grandpa will want you to sing with him after that, but don’t worry, you won’t even hear yourself.
+Knowing that the next bit would give her pause for thought, he went on carefully, "Grandpa will want you to sing with him after that, but don’t worry, you won’t even hear yourself.
 His baritone won’t be soft anymore.
 Well, he’ll start soft so as not to scare Matt and Arabella, but when he gets going their chins will drop to their knees.
 Just sing along and enjoy it.
 Make sure you ask him to sing “O Holy Night” for the kids.

 "Then he’ll want to give everyone candy, but it’ll be high quality, not junk, and it won’t be too much.
 He won’t care if they are a little messy.
 Honest Hon, he won’t care.
 And anyway, he’ll be getting worked up over the presents by then.
 You’ll laugh watching him ease into his routine.